-- § Official graduate application - \$ \$55 nonrefundable fee1 - § Transcripts of all prior undergraduate and graduate course work and degree confirmations should be submitted with the electronic application in the space provided, which will be used by the department for consideration for admission.
+- § Official graduate application - § \$55 nonrefundable fee1 - § Transcripts of all prior undergraduate and graduate course work and degree confirmations should be submitted with the electronic application in the space provided, which will be used by the department for consideration for admission.
 Accurate but unofficial transcripts are acceptable.
-Do not have official transcripts sent to The Graduate School unless notified to do so by The Graduate School. - The official standardized tests scores (GRE, GMAT, etc.) sent directly from the testing center.
-The JMU graduate institution code is 5392 (1043 for CSDCAS applicants). - § Letters of Recommendation (if applicable) - § Program specific requirements (if applicable)
+Do not have official transcripts sent to The Graduate School unless notified to do so by The Graduate School. - § The official standardized tests scores (GRE, GMAT, etc.) sent directly from the testing center.
+(If applicable) The JMU graduate institution code is 5392 (1043 for CSDCAS applicants, 7442 for Physician Assistant applicants). - § Letters of Recommendation (if applicable) - Program specific requirements (if applicable)